niwinz/phantompy/README.rst

 Phantompy is a headless WebKit engine scriptable with a clean pythonic api.

-Note: Currently in earlier state of development.
+**Note:** Currently in earlier stage of development.
 Use it for experiment only.

 Components
 ----------